jakobehmsen/permoize/_posts/2014-11-04-initial-goals-and-throughts-about-permoize.markdown

 date:   2014-11-04 07:21:38
 categories: jekyll update
 ---
 Permoize is an offspin project from [another Github project named Duro](https://github.com/jakobehmsen/duro).
-Duro is a project concerned with attempting to develop a runtime engine for persistent processes.
+Duro is a project concerned with attempting to develop a runtime for persistent processes.
 In this project, a special kind of expression is supported, which is used to memoize the runtime value of that expression in a persistent manner.
 Explained pedagogically, this can be used to turn otherwise non-deterministic expressions into deterministic expressions.

 For instance, assume `gets` is an expression which reads a single line entered from an end user and `puts` is an expression which writes a single line.
 Then the following example illustrate how to make the runtime value of `gets` deterministic: